 Yoga - Relaxation, motivation and learning new skills at yoga!

-Sand Art – Children thoroughly enjoy creating sand art pictures with our outside providers.
-There are over 70 designs to choose from and children choose which sand colours to use to create their piece of art work, ready to take home at the end of each session.
+Sand Art – Children thoroughly enjoyed creating sand art pictures with our outside providers.
+There were over 70 designs to choose from and children chose which sand colours to use to create their piece of art work, ready to take home at the end of each session.

 To find out more about Sand Art, and to watch a video about how sand art pictures are created, please visit our providers' website by clicking here.